maxxies/Biomass-Predictor/README.md

 └── README.md
 ```
 1. `assets/`: Contains all the helper functions for data loading, feature engineering, model training and evaluation.
+2.  `notebooks/`: Contains the jupyter notebooks for the data analysis and model experiments.
-2. `outputs/`: Contains the trained models and the plots of the model evaluation.
+3. `outputs/`: Contains the trained models and the plots of the model evaluation.
-3. `main.py`: Main script to run the model training and evaluation.
+4. `main.py`: Main script to run the model training and evaluation.
-4. `README.md`: Contains the information about the repository.
+5. `README.md`: Contains the information about the repository.

 # Model Training & Experimentations